 Config entries

-Config Entries are configuration data that are persistently stored by Home Assistant.
+Config entries are configuration data that are persistently stored by Home Assistant.
 A config entry is created by a user via the UI.
-The UI flow is powered by a config flow handler as defined by the component.
-Config entries can also have an extra options flow handler, also defined by the component.
+The UI flow is powered by a config flow handler as defined by the integration.

 Lifecycle